Heroes-Global/Uber-Coding-Challenge-1/README.md

-# Uber Coding Challenge - San Francisco Food Trucks
+# Uber Coding Challenge - San Francisco Movies

 ### Challenge Link: [prompt]
 See it live here: [app]

+Things to Note:

+1. First pick a Movie Title or Director Name that you want to search for!
+2. Start typing - you can either select something from the autocomplete suggestions or finish typing
+3. Hit search (or alternatively if you click on a suggestion, it will search automatically!)

 Back-end
 --------